 - Keep your camp clean and store food and garbage in double plastic bags.

 - Keep small children close to the group, preferably in plain sight just ahead of you.
+After all, it’s so easy for unsupervised small children to become lost in the wilderness!

 - Do not approach dead animals, especially deer or elk; they could have been cougar prey left for a later meal.